reactwallet/reactwallet.github.io/README.md

+Deployed for demo purposes at https://reactwallet.github.io/.

-React Wallet is a simple web app bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Material-UI](https://material-ui.com).
+React Wallet is a simple PoC for a web app made with React and Redux.
+It is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and [Material-UI](https://material-ui.com).

 In the app we can add and store multiple currencies each with its own balance.
 For each currency we can `Deposit` and `Withdraw` funds as well as `Exchange` to another currency that we have previously added.